Klongrich/ERC-714/README.md

 ## Referral Structure

-There will be referral fee structures that will allow additional coins to be paid out based on how many people a given referral code.
+There will be referral fee structures that will allow additional coins to be paid out based on how many people use a given referral code.
 Fees will start at 2.51% and grow depending on the amount raised from the referral.

 ## UI-Fee